 The first implementation of CernVM-FS was based on grow-fs [Compostella10] [Thain05], which was originally provided as one of the private file system options available in Parrot.
 Ever since the design evolved and diverged, taking into account the works on HTTP- Fuse [Suzaki06] and content-delivery networks [Freedman03] [Nygren10] [Tolia03].
 Its current implementation provides the following key features:

-- Use of the the Fuse kernel module that comes with in-kernel caching of file attributes
+Use of the Fuse kernel module that comes with in-kernel caching of file attributes

-- Capability to work in offline mode providing that all required files are cached
+Capability to work in offline mode provided that all required files are cached

 On the client, only data and metadata of the software releases that are actually used are downloaded and cached.